<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1056215754466548&amp;ev=PageView&amp;noscript=1">

 Ultimately, giving the medication sufficient time during the trial period is essential, along with closely monitoring both progress and side effects with your doctor.
 Patience and open communication with your healthcare provider is key in determining whether adjustments or changes in medication are needed.

-Potential Reasons Why Your Antidepressant Medication Isn’t Working
+6 Reasons Your Antidepressant May Not Be Working

 If the trial period for your antidepressant medication has passed and you're still not seeing results, the following factors could explain why.